handsontable/hyperformula/docs/guide/contributing.md

 ## Good first issue

-Adding a new function will be a huge help for the library growth and should not be too problematic for the first issue.
+Adding a new function would be a huge help for the growth of the library and should not be too problematic for a first issue.
 Extending the library of translations is also a good task to start with.
 [Here](https://docs.google.com/spreadsheets/d/1UUskn4ZDDjLGSpO6kg73DOvabNoeqLbkJYyVfLyYlYw)
-you can find a list of functions' translations.
+you can find a list of function translations.

-Visit [building](building.md) and [testing](testing.md) sections to
-get more info about these topics and check the list of commands you can run in this project.
-Check the `/i18n` folder in the project - all translations are kept just right there.
+Visit the [building](building.md) and [testing](testing.md) sections to get more info about these topics and check the list of commands you can run in this project.
+Check the `/i18n` folder in the project - all translations are kept there.
 For the functions see the `interpreter/plugin` folder.
 Both of them are a good starting point.